Benchmarking Code of Conduct – 2023 Version

 - 7.1 Follow through with each commitment made to your benchmarking partner in a timely manner.

 7.2 Complete a benchmarking effort to the satisfaction of all benchmarking partners as mutually agreed.

 8. Principle of Understanding and Agreement

 - 8.1 Understand how your benchmarking partner would like to be treated and treat him/her in that way.

-- 8.2 Agree how your partner expects you to use the information provided, and do not use it in any way that would break that agreement.
+8.2 Agree how your partner expects you to use the information provided, and do not use it in any way that would breach that agreement.